 To add your snippet, when editing your post scroll down below the editing field to the Yoast SEO section.
 There you will see the snippet preview.
 Click the Edit Snippet button and edit away.
 Keywords should be included here, but it’s important to ensure that it still reads well.

 In part one of this checklist, we began writing with a working title.
-Now is the time to go back and change that to something more descriptive of what you’ve written.
+Now that you’ve drafted your content, it’s time to go back and change that to something which reflects what you’ve actually written.